librenms/librenms/INSTALL.md

 ## On the NMS ##

+Install necessary software.
+The packages listed below are an all-inclusive list of packages that were necessary on a clean install of Ubuntu 12.04.

     apt-get install libapache2-mod-php5 php5-cli php5-mysql php5-gd php5-snmp php-pear snmp graphviz php5-mcrypt apache2 fping imagemagick whois mtr-tiny nmap python-mysqldb snmpd mysql-client php-net-ipv4 php-net-ipv6 rrdtool

+### Cloning ###

+You can clone the repository via HTTPS or SSH.
+In either case, you need to ensure the appropriate port (443 for HTTPS, 22 for SSH) is open in the outbound direction for your server.

     cd /opt
     git clone https://github.com/librenms/librenms.git librenms
     cd /opt/librenms
     cp config.php.default config.php
     vim config.php

+NOTE: The recommended method of cloning a git repository is HTTPS.
+If you would like to clone via SSH instead, use the command `git clone git@github.com:librenms/librenms.git librenms` instead.

 Change the values to the right of the equal sign for lines beginning with `$config[db_]` to match your database information as setup above.